-Of course you’ll never heard this fact mentioned in the media.
+Of course you’ll never hear this fact mentioned in the media.
 According to Diseny, love can happen to anyone at any time.
 It never mentions the fact that, if you’re a man, you probably need to have higher or equal status than the woman in order for her to fall in love with you.

 Now the truth is, hypergamy is far more complex than this.
 Men can sometimes be hypergamous too.

 The point is love has a pattern.
 It’s not random.